radareorg/radare2-book/ch2_configuration.md

 # Chapter 2: Configuration

-The core reads ~/.radare2rc while starting, so you can setup there some 'e' commands to set it up in your favorite way.
+The core reads ~/.radare2rc while starting, so you can setup there some `e` commands to set it up in your favorite way.

-To avoid parsing this file, use '-n' and to get a cleaner output for using radare in batch mode maybe is better to just drop the verbosity with '-v'.
+To avoid parsing this file, use `-n` and to get a cleaner output for using radare in batch mode maybe is better to just drop the verbosity with `-v`.

-All the configuration of radare is done with the 'eval' command which allows the user to change some variables from an internal hashtable containing string pairs.
+All the configuration of radare is done with the `eval` command which allows the user to change some variables from an internal hashtable containing string pairs.

 The most common configuration looks like this: